-We are committed to working with schools and colleges to deliver non-exam assessments of the highest quality and have developed practices and procedures that support this aim.
+We are committed to working with schools to deliver non-exam assessments of the highest quality and have developed practices and procedures that support this aim.
 We will maintain those same high standards through their use for OxfordAQA Exams.
 The head of the school or college is responsible for making sure that NEA is conducted in line with our instructions.

-For more information on the administration of the non-exam assessment, please refer to the Non-exam assessment guidance section of the Exam Administration page on our website.
+For more information on the administration of the non-exam assessment, please refer to the Non-exam assessment guidance section of the exam administration page (oxfordaqa.com/exams-administration) on our website.